j. Provisions, contingent liabilities and contingent assets

 A.1 Interest rate risk

-The Company has borrowed debt at variable rates to finance its operations including capital expenditure, which exposes it to interest rate risk.
-The Company’s interest rate risk management planning includes achieving the lowest possible cost of debt financing, while managing volatility of interest rates, applying a prudent mix of fixed and floating debt, either directly or through the use of derivative financial instruments affecting a shift in interest rate exposures between fixed and floating.
+The Company has borrowed debt at variable rates to finance its operations, which exposes it to interest rate risk.
+The Company's interest rate risk management planning includes achieving the lowest possible cost of debt financing, while managing volatility of interest rates, applying a prudent mix of fixed and floating debt.
+Interest rate risk exposure on the average borrowing for the year:

 A. 3 Other price risk